 - Enhanced Drivers License: Enhanced Drivers Licenses are proof of citizenship and identity.
 These special drivers licenses are valid for travel to Mexico by land or sea but are not valid for air travel.
 It's important to keep in mind that these are only available in some states, including Michigan, New York, Vermont, and Washington.
 You will need to research your individual state licensing department for specific details.

-- The SENTRI Card is issued by the U.S. Customs and Border Protection to pre-approved travelers who cross the U.S./Mexico border frequently.
+- SENTRI Card: The U.S. Customs and Border Protection issue the SENTRI Card to pre-approved travelers who cross the U.S./Mexico border frequently.
 It has the added benefit of access to dedicated commuter lanes for crossing the border.
 The card is valid for five years.

-- The FAST card provides expedited travel to pre-approved commercial truck drivers between the U.S. and Canada, and U.S. and Mexico borders through dedicated lanes.
+- FAST card: The FAST card provides expedited travel to pre-approved commercial truck drivers between the U.S. and Canada, and U.S. and Mexico borders through dedicated lanes.

 U.S. Permanent Residents

 For permanent residents of the United States, the I-551 Permanent Resident card is required for return to the US.
 For entry into Mexico, you will need to present a passport, and depending on your country of citizenship, possibly a visa as well.

 Mexico is the second most popular tourist destination for Canadian travelers.
 Since 2010, a new requirement was put into place, which states that a passport is required for Canadian citizens traveling to Mexico.